c6z3h/My_Projects/README.md

 # Welcome!
 Here's a list of personal projects.
+There's always more to learn, let me know if you have feedback or if you want more generalizable code so you can use some of these functions yourself too! 😊

 ## Project 1: OpenAI Gym FrozenLake_v0
 This is a practice on OpenAI's Gym problem Frozen Lake v0, a self-challenge after finishing University of Alberta's Reinforcement Learning Course (Coursera).
 Created an agent to traverse a 4x4 maze.